-This compliance guide was prepared by WDFW to provide a summary of how vessel operators can comply with regulations implementing electronic monitoring in the Washington coastal Dungeness crab fishery (WAC 220-340-42=30).
+This compliance guide was prepared by WDFW to provide a summary of how vessel operators can comply with regulations implementing line marking requirements in the Washington coastal Dungeness crab fishery (WAC 220-340-430).
 The statements in this document are intended solely as guidance.
 Any discrepancies between this guide and WAC 220-340-430 will be resolved in favor of WAC 220-340-430.